 Within a district, if no presidential preference reaches a fifteen percent (15%) threshold, the threshold shall be half of the percentage of the vote received in that district by the front runner.
 (Rule 14 F)

+c.
 District-level delegates and alternates will be selected at the pre-primary district-level caucus held June 2, 2020 and the results will be published on the WVDP website on June 12, 2020.
 A list of those candidates for National Delegate who filed with the State Party as of May 14 , 2020, and were approved by the presidential candidate they are pledged to will be placed on a ballot.
 Ballots will be distributed to the official delegates from the district at the respective candidate’s caucus.
-To insure an open election, each ballot will be published on the WVDP website www.wvdems.org The presidential candidates will receive his or her proportional delegates based on the results of the June 9th primary starting with the position of woman delegate who gets the highest number of votes and alternating between man and woman until all delegates have been awarded and in the case of non-binary gender they shall not be counted in either male or female category
+To ensure an open election, each ballot will be published on the WVDP website www.wvdems.org The presidential candidates will receive his or her proportional delegates based on the results of the June 9th primary starting with the position of woman delegate who gets the highest number of votes and alternating between man and woman until all delegates have been awarded and in the case of non-binary gender they shall not be counted in either male or female category

 If a Presidential candidate qualifies to receive delegates, but failed to slate sufficient number of delegate candidates, a meeting shall be convened with proper notice given to that candidate’s supporters in the designated Congressional District(s) on June 16th.
 The meeting will be held virtually, and ballots will start going out on June 13th by email or mail.
 Ballots must be received by 5:00pm on June 18th.
 By emailing Convention2020@wvdemocrats.com , Mail PO Box 11926 Charleston, WV 25339 or by in person at 231 Capitol Street, Suite 201 Charleston WV 25301 or by using the state party hotline.
 The Ballots will be published on the state party website on June 18th The WVDP will publicize in the major newspapers in the area and share on social media no later than June 11th at 5pm.
 The deadline for such district level delegate candidates to file their statement of candidacy and pledge of support with the State Party by mail, or email is June 12th at 5:00pm. using forms to be made available at the State Party Headquarters or online at wvdems.org The State Party will provide a list of district level delegate candidates to there respective Presidential candidate(s) by 5:00 P.M. on June 12th, 2020.